robisim74/qwik-speak/README.md

 The translation data of the additional languages are preloaded along with the current language.
 They can be used as a fallback for missing values by implementing `handleMissingTranslation$` below, or for multilingual pages.

 ## Production
-### Using a server
+You have three solutions:
-Translation happens at runtime: translations are downloaded during SSR or on client, and the lookup also happens at runtime.
+- **Build as is**  Translation happens _at runtime_: translations are loaded during SSR or on client, and the lookup also happens at runtime as in development mode
+- **Build using Qwik Speak Inline Vite plugin** Translation happens _at compile-time_: translations are loaded and inlined during the buid
+- **Build using Qwik Speak Inline Vite plugin & runtime** Translation happens _at compile-time_ or _at runtime_ as needed: static translations are loaded and inlined during the buid, while dynamic translations occur at runtime

+See [Qwik Speak Inline Vite plugin](./tools/inline.md) for more information on how it works and how to use it.

 ### Static Site Generation (SSG)
-Using SSG offered by Qwik City, translations can be inlined at build time.
+Using SSG offered by Qwik City, you can prerender the pages for each language.

 What you need:
 - A `lang` parameter in the root, like: